TagSpeech: End-to-End Multi-Speaker ASR and Diarization with Fine-Grained Temporal Grounding: Conclusion

 \section{Conclusion}

 In this work, we address the critical limitations of current LALMs regarding temporal hallucinations and diarization accuracy.
 We propose TagSpeech, a unified end-to-end framework that directly resolves who spoke what and when.
 Despite its architectural simplicity and low training cost---requiring no modifications to the LLM vocabulary or backbone---TagSpeech achieves the best DER results on AMI and AliMeeting benchmarks, outperforming strong baselines such as Gemini and Qwen.
-Future work will explore multi-talker fine-tuning of speaker encoders and context propagation across chunks for long-form and streaming scenarios.
+Future work will explore fine-tuning the speaker encoder with multi-talker data for better diarization performance (DER), applying LoRA-based adaptation to the LLM to further improve content recognition (cpWER), and propagating context across local chunks for long-form recording and streaming scenarios.